 The comparative statements of net position present the SSEA's assets and liabilities, with the difference reported as "net position."
 Over time, increases or decreases in net position may serve as a useful indicator of whether the financial position of the SSEA is growing or contracting.
+The comparative statements of revenues, expenses and changes in net position outline how the SSEA's net position has changed over time.
+All changes in net position are reported as soon as the underlying event giving rise to the change occurs, regardless of the timing of related cash flows.
+Thus, revenues and expenses are reported in this statement for some items that will result in cash flows in future fiscal years.

-Management's Discussion and Analysis For the fiscal years ended June 30, 2015 and 2014
+Management's Discussion and Analysis For Fiscal Year Ended June 30, 2016 and 2015